lateagain/ploppy/README.md

 used to detect and prevent infinite loops. command ids are cached for a few minutes.

+[should we add timestamps? this requires high precision and that all hosts have their clocks set correctly]

 ### Network discovery

 * HELLO